isotopp/isotopp.github.io/content/posts/2021-09-17-binding-the-orm.md

 - While they exist, they can be accessed on the server side.

 The examples given are exactly my use-case:
-Transporting identifying information from the client into the sevrer, or injecting control information for a plugin from the client into the server in order to affect query processing in the server.
+Transporting identifying information from the client into the server, or injecting control information for a plugin from the client into the server in order to affect query processing in the server.

 Query Attributes do nothing in the server.
 The server does not look at them.